SQUADS

 2. A Vague brief

-The brief was vague, the main concern was the upsell banner on the current experience not performing, and I was asked to explore ways to upsell users.
+I was asked to explore ways to upsell users.
 There were mixed concepts and suggestions such as looking at retention, daily engagement and acquisition.
 My first task was to understand what problem we were actually trying to solve.

-3. Understanding the Problem
+3. Research: Understanding the Problem

-But what is the root problem that goes beyond
+But what is the root problem that goes beyond a poor banner performance?

 I had questions as to who are our Squads players what are their behaviours.
 I’ve continued digging into metrics and this is what I found: